Lin Fa Tei

 Lin Fa Tei (蓮花地) is a village in Pat Heung, Yuen Long District, Hong Kong.

 Hop Shan Wai (合山圍) is a walled village that forms the core of Lin Fa Tei Village.

 Administration

 Lin Fa Tei is a recognized village under the New Territories Small House Policy.

+History

+In 2023, a resident of the village informed police about a crocodile, reportedly part of a crocodile and black kite rearing operation on private property in the village.